Keene State College

 "A historian has many duties . . .
 The first is not to slander; the second is not to bore." -Voltaire

 Emma Fogg (BA in History.
+Class of '09) BA in History.
 Class of '08) was awarded an internship for the fall 2008 at the Smithsonian in Washington D.C..
 This internship is with Katherine Ott in the division of Medicine and Science.
 Emma will work on topics and artifacts related to the history of disability.
 The main project is an exhibit on the history of disability that is planned for 2010, the twentieth anniversary of the ADA.

 For more information please contact: